razoumov/publish/bash.md

 $ ls data-shell
 ~~~

+ZIP is a compression format from Windows, and it is not very popular in the Unix world.
+Let's archive the
-Now let's archive this directory using Unix's TAR command:
+directory `data-shell` using Unix's native `tar` command:

 ~~~ {.bash}
 $ tar cvf bfiles.tar data-shell/
 $ gzip bfiles.tar
 ~~~

-Let's create a gzipped TAR file in one step:
+You can also create a gzipped TAR file in one step:

 ~~~ {.bash}
 $ rm bfiles.tar.gz
 $ tar cvfz bfiles.tar.gz data-shell/
 ~~~

-Let's remove the directory and the original ZIP file, and extract directory from our new archive:
+Let's remove the directory and the original ZIP file (if still there), and extract directory from our new
+archive:

 ~~~ {.bash}
 $ /bin/rm -r data-shell/ bfiles.zip
 $ tar xvfz bfiles.tar.gz
 ~~~

+> **Exercise:** Let's create a new subdirectory `~/tmp` with 1000 files inside using `touch a{000..999}`
+> and then gzip-archive that subdirectory.

-# **Remote lesson**: transferring files and folders with `scp`
+# **Remote part**: transferring files and folders with `scp`

 To copy a single file to/from the cluster, we can use `scp`: